 Conclusions

-Nutrient and chlorophyll-a values did not exceed NNC limits in 2018.
-In the case of total phosphorus, 2018 marks the first year since 2004 that phosphorus did not exceed the NNC.
-The 2019 phosphorus value, while exceeding the NNC limits, is substantially lower than most previous years.
-Neither the 2019 chlorophyll-a and nitrogen geometric means exceeded the NNC.
-Staff believe that due to a combination of upstream nutrient reduction and the re-establishment of aquatic vegetation are contributing to the reduction of chlorophyll-a and water column nutrients.
+Nutrient and chlorophyll-a values did not exceed NNC limits in 2020.
+Staff believe that a combination of upstream nutrient reduction and the reestablishment of aquatic vegetation are contributing to the reduction of chlorophyll-a and water column nutrients.